pyaillet/doggy/README.md

 - Install Rust (see [here](https://www.rust-lang.org/tools/install))
 - Install the dependencies
   - [protoc](https://grpc.io/docs/protoc-installation/) with the feature `cri` which as activated by default
-- Build the tool: `cargo build --release`
+- Install the tool: `cargo install --git https://github.com/pyaillet/doggy`
-- Launch it: `./target/release/doggy`

 ### Use brew